newrelic-experimental/learn-labs-advance-your-nrql/lab-03/readme.md

 > Hint: Use `TIMESERIES` to view data over time

-The output shoud look something like this:
+The output should look something like this:
 ![Linechart 1](images/linechart1.png)

 [[-Solution-]](./solution.md#challenge-5)

 ## Sub query variables
 You may have a requirement to use a sub query multiple times in your NRQL.
 Rather than repeat it multiple times you can define it as a variable and then use it multiple times.
-This can siginficantly simplify your query whilst at the same time ensure you are not querying more data than you need to.
+This can significantly simplify your query whilst at the same time ensure you are not querying more data than you need to.

 Let's revisit the delta query from before.
 As well as displaying the delta it might be useful to show the current average and the weekly average all together: